envelope-zero/backend/docs/usage.md

 If you do not spend all of the allocated budget, it rolls over to the next month.
 This allows to allocate a budget for expenses that do not occur that often.
 Say you have an insurance that is billed yearly for 120€.
 In this case, you can budget 10€ per month for this insurance.
 Once the bill arrives, all the needed budget is already allocated.

+Contrary to other popular tools, if you overspend on an Envelope, the negative balance also rolls over to the next month and has to be balanced by allocating this amount.
+It is planned to make this behaviour configurable by budget.
+If you want to help out in the development of this, see [#327](https://github.com/envelope-zero/backend/issues/327).

 ### Transaction

 A transaction represents an actual transaction.
 Paying for groceries, getting paid your salary, gifting somebody money for their wedding, all of those are transactions.
 Every transaction must be tied to a source account and destination account.